Interpreted programs may access some of the state of the application via variables.

 NULL state - in this state they are not named objects collections.

-See Named Objects Collection.
+See Named Objects Collections.